 The Air Accidents Investigation Branch today confirmed that the incident was being investigated by the Civil Aviation Authority but it is understood no action will be taken.

 We're working on bringing you the latest updates on this breaking news story.
-Breaking news is updated regularly, please refresh this page or check back later for updates.
+Breaking news is updated regularly, please refresh this page for the latest version.

 Don't miss out on breaking local 999 news - follow us on Facebook now: